ElvinC/gyroflow/FAQ.md

 Watch the tutorial if you haven't (note: tutorial is currently being made) and try asking in the Discord or Facebook group.

 ## There is no lens profile for X. What do I do?
-Create a new lens profile by following the guide.
+Create a new lens profile by following the guide (in the works).
 If it works well, please submit it to be added as a default profile so others can use it.
-Since you can add a name to the profile, future users can tell who was the awesome person who did the calibration.
+Since you can add a name to the profile, future users can tell who the awesome calibrator was.

 ## I tried out a lens profile for my camera, but it doesn't work very well?
 Try making a new lens profile to see if that helps.
 If it works better, please submit the new profile as well.
+Bad lens profiles typically move too much or too little during panning or tilting, and has "wobbling" at the edges.

 ## Does this work for DSLR/handheld footage?
 It works *alright* for wide angle footage, but rolling shutter artifacts will be present in handheld/walking footage, especially at longer focal lengths.